Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 # Xamarin Setup Guide #

 The Anyline SDK is available for both Xamarin.Android and Xamarin.iOS.
-Each mobile platform has their own Anyline Xamarin SDK and and can be used very similar to the regular Anyline bundles for Android and iOS.
+Each mobile platform has their own Anyline Xamarin SDK and can be used very similar to the regular Anyline bundles for Android and iOS.
 Please refer to our API Reference for platform-specific documentation.

 ## Xamarin.Android ##